 🤔What is roti

 Roti, also known as chapati, is one of the simplest kinds of Indian flatbread.
 It is usually made from atta flour (Indian whole wheat flour), water, and salt.
-Ghee or clarified butter is also smeared on cooked roti in some versions.
+Ghee or clarified butter is smeared on cooked roti in some versions.

-This flatbread is usually served with curries, dal, and other Indian dishes, much like how the Westerners do bread with soup.
+This flatbread is usually served with curries, dal, and other Indian dishes, much like how Westerners do bread with soup.

 To keep this roti vegan, we will be skipping the ghee.
 However, you can opt to slather on a thin layer of vegan butter instead!